 The most important one is the navigational structure: how the visitor or search engine gets to your site and navigates through it.

-The second most important is the conceptual, logical structure, which the way that you and the visitors ordinarily think about the site.
+The second most important is the conceptual, logical structure, which you and the visitors ordinarily think about the site.

 The Website Must Have The Following: